Amsterdam

 When we asked expats and global nomads about the quality of medical care in Amsterdam, they replied:

 "Amsterdam offers a wide range of medical services for its residents.
 The city has a number of hospitals, clinics, and medical centers that provide quality care for a variety of medical needs.
 The city also has a number of specialized medical centers that focus on specific areas such as cardiology, neurology, and oncology.
 Additionally, Amsterdam has a number of pharmacies and health stores that provide a variety of over-the-counter medications and health products.
-The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to residents," commented one expat who moved to Amsterdam.
+The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to residents," remarked one expat living in Amsterdam.

 Are healthcare and health insurance expensive in Amsterdam?